vadim0x60/heartpole/README.md

 ## The Why

-*HeartPole* is a simple OpenAI gym for benchmarking Reinforcement Learning algorithms.
+*HeartPole* is a simple Gymnasium for benchmarking Reinforcement Learning algorithms.
 Think CartPole for healthcare.
 It is meant as a first test for reinforcement learning techniques aimed at the Healthcare domain, before moving on to actual clinical data like [MIMIC III](https://mimic.physionet.org)

-This project includes a [tutorial on creating your own OpenAI gym environment](HeartPole.ipynb), using HeartPole as an example, as well as a [writeup of experimental results](HeartPole_abstract.pdf), submitted to HEALTHINF conference.
+This project includes a [tutorial on creating your own Gymnasium environment](HeartPole.ipynb), using HeartPole as an example, as well as a [writeup of experimental results](HeartPole_abstract.pdf), submitted to HEALTHINF conference.

 ## The What